Léonie Adams: Biography

 Adams was born in Brooklyn, New York, and raised in an unusually strict environment.
 She was not allowed on the subway until she was eighteen, and even then, her father accompanied her.
 Her sister was the teacher and archaeologist Louise Holland and her brother-in-law the archaeologist Leicester Bodine Holland.
-She studied at Barnard College of Columbia University, where she was a contemporary and friend of roommate Margaret Mead.
+She studied at Barnard College, where she was a contemporary and friend of roommate Margaret Mead.
 While still an undergraduate, she showed remarkable skill as a poet, and at this time her poems began to be published.
 In 1924, she became the editor of The Measure.
 Her first volume of poetry, titled Those Not Elect, was in 1925.

 In the spring of 1928, she had a brief affair with Edmund Wilson.
 Adams apologized to Wilson for having "moped and quarreled" on the day she left for France.

 While in London, Adams met H.D., who introduced her to several figures in the London literary scene; in Paris she was invited to tea by Gertrude Stein.
 At the beginning of 1929, when Wilson wrote to her that he was thinking of marrying another woman, Adams wrote back that she had had a pregnancy and hinted that she had had a miscarriage, mentioning the need for a visit to a London doctor in October.
 Guilt over the pregnancy — both Wilson, and a former student, Judith Farr, reported that Adams had a gift for making others feel guilty — combined with his heavy drinking, and indecision in other elements of his personal life led Wilson to a nervous collapse.
 Louise Bogan later revealed to him that Léonie's pregnancy had been imaginary, and this caused a temporary rift between Bogan and Adams.

 In 1929, her volume High Falcon was published.
 During the 1930s, she lived in the Ramapo Mountains near Hillburn, New York, and commuted to New York City to lecture on Victorian poetry at New York University.
 In 1930, she met writer and fellow New York University teacher William Troy.
 The two married in 1933.
 That same year she published This Measure.
 In 1935 she and her husband joined the faculty of Bennington College.

 She taught English at various other colleges and universities including Douglass College (then known as the New Jersey College for Women), the University of Washington, the Bread Loaf Writers' Conference, Columbia University, and Sarah Lawrence College.
 The poets for whom Adams acted as a mentor included Louise Glück, recipient of the 2020 Nobel Prize in Literature and former United States Poet Laureate.
 Fantasy writer, poet and editor Lin Carter attended her Poetry Workshop while studying at Columbia University.
 Marcella Comès Winslow painted a portrait of Adams in 1947.
 In 1950, she received an honorary doctorate from the New Jersey College for Women.